PennLINC/xcpEngine/docs/modules/basil.rst

 ``basil``
 =========

-``basil`` module computes the CBF and the derivatives using Bayesian inference method for the kinetic model inversion.
+Basil module computes the CBF and the derivatives using Bayesian inference method for the kinetic model inversion.
 It also part of FSL and can aslo be run independently.